wyzjack/SLA2P/README.md

 ```

-To evalute Unsupervised Anomaly Detection performance, use `evaluate_roc_auc.py` for AUROC scores and `evaluate_pr_auc.py` for AUPR scores.
+To evaluate Unsupervised Anomaly Detection performance, use `evaluate_roc_auc.py` for AUROC scores and `evaluate_pr_auc.py` for AUPR scores.

 ## Acknowledgments
 In this code we heavily rely on the [code of E3Outlier](https://github.com/demonzyj56/E3Outlier).
 The README file format is heavily based on the GitHub repos of my senior colleague [Huan Wang](https://github.com/MingSun-Tse) and [Xu Ma](https://github.com/ma-xu).
 Great thanks to them!
-We also greatly thank the anounymous CIKM'22 reviewers for the constructive comments to help us improve the paper.
+We also greatly thank the anonymous CIKM'22 reviewers for the constructive comments to help us improve the paper.

 ## BibTeX